forem/Battlesnake/README.md

 - Implement flood flow algorithm for dead-end detection
 - Implement method to follow other snake tails
 - Make snake move into free space
-- Predict other snake's movement
+- Predict other snake's movement (head on collisions)

 ## Running the Snake Locally